Jennifer Lopez and appropriateness

-The size is measured not in awards, hard drives, or millions of visualizations.
-So it has become (again) the diva global Jennifer Lopezwithout fear admit weaknesses, to show the particular way vulnerable in the eyes of the General public.

-In an interview with Oprah Winfreyduring Oprah ‘ s 2020 Vision Tour in Los Angeles JLo she told of her anguish of knowing that it had not been a nomination for the Oscar.
-Had read free Newspapers that had the candidacy, and some almost announced.
-But the reality was very different and felt a great disappointment.
+In an interview with Oprah Winfrey, which airs during Oprah ‘ s 2020 Vision Tour in Los Angeles, JLo to know you from your torment, that it was not to have been nominated for the Oscar

-The best, what came after, because JLo mind that there were several factors that placed the focus of his life on a price, registration, rotunda of other about Oscar: “no, you don’t need that, do you what you love (…).
-I don’t need this award to tell me that I have enough,” she said in the interview about the reflection that came after.

-It is not the first time that Jennifer Lopez talks about the issues that really matter.
-In 2012, when interviewed in Panama, said that the concept of the show was in connection with “the love, enjoy life, with a new start and never give up”.
-He, like strength, where it was important,” today, live and love today”.
-The here and now.

 I repeat, what JLo, Oprah said: “I need this award to tell me that I am enough.”
 And is that the sense of appropriateness is one of the great sufferings of the people today, from beliefs that disturb us, the thoughts, habits and everyday life.